qlonik/musical-parakeet/README.md

 2. Under the `API Keys` section, create a global API Key.

-3. Use the API Key in the configuration section below.
+3. Use the API Key in the appropriate variable in configuration section below.

 📍 You may wish to update this later on to a Cloudflare **API Token** which can be scoped to certain resources.
 I do not recommend using a Cloudflare **API Key**, however for the purposes of this template it is easier getting started without having to define which scopes and resources are needed.
 For more information see the [Cloudflare docs on API Keys and Tokens](https://developers.cloudflare.com/api/).